bemanproject/task/docs/P3796-task-issues.md

 the respective completion function was called.

 This behaviour is an oversight in the specification and not intentional at all.
-Instead, there should probably be a statement that the coroutine frame is destroyed before the any of the completion functions is invoked.
-The implication is that the results can't be stored in the coroutine frame but that is fine as the best place store them is in the operation state.
+Instead, there should be a statement that the coroutine frame is destroyed before any of the completion functions is invoked.
+The implication is that the results can't be stored in the promise type but that isn't a huge constraint as the best place store them is in the operation state.

 ### `task<T, E>` Has No Default Arguments